kemalcizoglu/esen-google-trends/README.md

-# Esen Google Trends
+# Esen Trends Dashboard

-Esen Google Trends is a WordPress plugin that displays Google Trends RSS data for WordPress users.
+Esen Trends Dashboard is a WordPress plugin that displays Google Trends RSS data for WordPress users.
 With this plugin, you can get information about popular searches on Google and use them in your content.

 ## Features